-Council encourages residents to talk to their neighbours, where possible, about the problem and to seek a mutually suitable solution.
-Please note that Council is unable to release property contact details.
+We encourage residents to talk to their neighbours, where possible, about the problem and to seek a mutually suitable solution.
+Please note that we are unable to release property contact details.

 What can Council do?

-If you contact Council, the following steps will generally be taken:
+If you contact us, the following steps will generally be taken:

-- If the complaint received indicates that the property is a fire risk Council will advise you to refer the matter to the NSW Rural Fire Service.
-Council has no powers to act under the Rural Fires Act.
+- If the complaint received indicates that the property is a fire risk, we will advise you to refer the matter to the NSW Rural Fire Service.
+We have no powers to act under the Rural Fires Act.

 The RFS will respond in accordance with their policy and procedures.
-Council has no power to force them to act.
+We have no power to force them to act.

-- If the complaint relates to matters under Council's jurisdiction such as harbourage of vermin or the unsightly nature of the property, Council will send an initial letter to the property owner.
-This will advise them of the concerns raised about their property and that Council will be inspecting the property.
+- If the complaint relates to matters under Council's jurisdiction such as harbourage of vermin or the unsightly nature of the property, we will send an initial letter to the property owner.
+This will advise them of the concerns raised about their property and that we will be inspecting the property.

-Council will inspect and assess the property to determine whether the conditions are such that it justifies Council taking further legal enforcement action.
+We will inspect and assess the property to determine whether the conditions are such that it justifies us taking further legal enforcement action.

-- If Council does not deem the property to be unhealthy or unsafe, you will be advised that Council will take no further action.
-The property owner will also be advised that Council will be taking no further action.
+- If we do not deem the property to be unhealthy or unsafe, we will advise you that will not take any further action.
+The property owner will also be advised that we will be taking no further action.

-- Where it is determined that there are conditions existing on the site that are within Council's jurisdiction however, they are not sufficient to warrant formal legal action, the property owner will be asked to take some action to alleviate the concerns of their surrounding neighbours.
-This letter is considered a courtesy letter only and no further action will be taken by Council.
+- Where it is determined that there are conditions existing on the site that are within our jurisdiction, however, they are not sufficient to warrant formal legal action, the property owner will be asked to take some action to alleviate the concerns of their surrounding neighbours.
+This letter is considered a courtesy letter only and no further action will be taken by us.

-- Where it is determined that further action by Council is warranted the owner will be requested to take action to rectify the issue and Council will monitor with further inspections.
+- Where it is determined that further action by Council is warranted, the owner will be requested to take action to rectify the issue and we will monitor with further inspections.

-- If the property owner fails to adequately address the circumstances, Council will continue to engage with the property owner to attempt to find a resolution to the issue.
+- If the property owner fails to adequately address the circumstances, we will continue to engage with the property owner to attempt to find a resolution to the issue.

-- If the matter remains unresolved Council will need to determine whether it is in the public interest to take formal legal action.
-Council must consider all the relevant factors including the any relevant legal advice, relevant enforcement policy and the potential cost benefit of the legal action before making its decision.
+- If the matter remains unresolved, we will need to determine whether it is in the public interest to take formal legal action.
+We must consider all the relevant factors including the any relevant legal advice, relevant enforcement policy and the potential cost benefit of the legal action before making its decision.